Can you recall the first time you realized you were going to be an illustrator? What were your earliest impressions?

 I’ve always been very restless, observant, and to a certain extent, nervous.
-I never really imagined myself as an artist, but I knew that I had to overcome those concerns.
+I never really imagined myself as an illustrator, but I knew that I had to overcome those concerns.

 I recognize that I have a real interest in communicating this great knot of images, words, and concepts that surround me.
 I create my own language in my work.